olcf/olcf-user-docs/systems/summit_user_guide.rst

 In any case, if the files listed above that should be sourced in a particular situation do not exist, it is not an error.

 On Summit and Andes, batch-interactive jobs using bash (i.e. those submitted with ``bsub -Is`` or ``salloc``) run as interactive, non-login shells (and therefore source ``~/.bashrc``, if it exists).
 Regular batch jobs using bash on those systems are non-interactive, non-login shells and source the file defined by the variable ``$BASH_ENV`` in the shell from which you submitted the job.
+This variable is not set by default, so this means that none of these files will be sourced for a regular batch job unless you explicitly set that variable.

 Some systems are configured to have additional files in ``/etc`` sourced, and sometimes the files in ``/etc`` look for and source files in your home directory such as ``~/.bashrc``, so the behavior on any given system may seem to deviate a bit from the information above (which is from the bash manpage).
 This can explain why jobs (or other shells) on other systems you've used have sourced your ``.bashrc`` file on login.